NSXBet/blazesub/BENCHMARK.md

 1. **Direct Goroutines vs Worker Pool**: BlazeSub with direct goroutines consistently outperforms the worker pool implementation for message publishing by 50-52%, highlighting the overhead introduced by the worker pool.

-2. **Memory Efficiency**: Both BlazeSub implementations are dramatically more memory-efficient than MochiMQTT, using 89-95% less memory for publishing operations.
+2. **Memory Efficiency**: Both BlazeSub implementations are dramatically more memory-efficient than MochiMQTT, using 85-95% less memory for operations.
 In high-throughput systems, this means:

    - Less garbage collection pressure
    - Better cache locality